Skip to content

 • Your Desktop

-This mode works well if you keep most of your files in these standard locations.
-It balances search speed with background PC activity.
-Plus, it uses less power, which is great for older computers.
+Windows Search's default mode works well for files in standard locations.
+This mode balances search speed with background PC activity.
+The default mode also uses less power, which helps older computers.

 Windows 11 search bar with "search settings" highlighted.